helsingborg-stad/spm-assistant/README.md

 # Assistant
+## DEPRECATED
+Package will not recieve any updates, please use the Assistant library in https://github.com/helsingborg-stad/spm-daisy instead.

+## About
 A package that manages voice commands, text to speech, translations and localized strings.
 It also makes sure that TTS and STT is not interfering with each other, especially important when using a shared device without a headset.

 ## Setup